Maffblaster/Swift_Justice/README.md

-Swift_Justice
+Swift Justice
 =============

-Swift Justice: How to Discipline Children Who are Inherently Evil
+Swift Justice: How to Discipline Children Who are Inherently Evil is an upcoming manual on helping parents train their children in the spirit of the two greatest commandments.